-If you’ve heard about crowdfunding, then by now you’ve probably heard of the heavyweights third party platforms like Kickstarter, IndieGoGo, gofundme where projects can be posted in the form of campaigns to provide money in small increments (the funds) in support of a person, project or entity.
+If you’ve heard about crowdfunding, then by now you’ve probably heard of the heavyweights third-party platforms like Kickstarter, IndieGoGo, gofundme where projects can be posted in the form of campaigns to provide money in small increments (the funds) in support of a person, project or entity.

-In 2020, the number of crowdfunding platforms is likely to hit the 319,051 in number.
+In 2020, the number of crowdfunding platforms is likely to hit 319,051 in number.
 So, how do you go about choosing which is right for you?

-Most of the people often comparing Kickstarter Vs Indiegogo.
+Most people often compare Kickstarter Vs Indiegogo.